 By train comfortably and without traffic jams to Freiberg: Plan arrival.

 In 1002 "Budusin" or in Sorbian "Budyšin" was first mentioned in a document.
 The history of the Sorbs in Upper Lusatia dates back to the 6th century, when the West Slavic tribes of the Milzener and Lusizer settled the region - and the City Bautzen founded.
 Fourteen towers characterize the medieval town center.
 They are part of Ortenburg Castle, which sits enthroned on a rocky plateau above the Spree River in Bautzen's old town.
 For centuries, it was the ancestral castle of the Milzen people and the main stronghold of Upper Lusatia.
 Today it is part of the overall ensemble of the Old Waterworks with the viewing platform and the historic pumping station - the view of the city and the surrounding countryside from the many towers is very worthwhile.
-As is a stroll through the romantic alleyways of the city: proud town houses, filigree-carved portals and, time and again, towers, such as the Reichenturm, which stands conspicuously askew.
-And if you are now thinking all the time where you know the name Bautzen from: The famous Bautzen mustard has been produced here since 1866.
+Just like a stroll through the romantic alleys of the city: proud town houses, filigree carved portals and again and again towers, such as the Reichenturm, which stands conspicuously crooked.
+And if you're now thinking all the time how you know the name Bautzen: Since 1866, the famous Bautzen mustard is produced here.

 By train comfortably and without traffic jams to Bautzen: Plan arrival.

 Cover image: The hunting lodge in Moritzburg is one of the most photographed castles in Saxony © santosha57 - stock.adobe.com

 For more than 850 years, selected grapes have been cultivated in Saxony - for example around the family winery Schloss Proschwitz ...Learn more